terryburton/travis-github-release/README.md

 travis-github-release
 =====================

-Simple bash script for publishing release assets to GitHub Releases
+Simple bash script for publishing release assets to GitHub Releases.

+Described more thoroughly in the script.